Chiswell Langhorne

 Colonel Chiswell Dabney Langhorne (November 4, 1843 – February 14, 1919) was an American railroad industrialist.
 He was the father of Nancy Witcher Langhorne and the maternal grandfather of both Joyce Grenfell and Michael Langhorne Astor.

 Early life

 Langhorne was born on November 4, 1843, in Lynchburg, Virginia, at Point of Honor.
 He was the eldest son of John Scarsbrook Langhorne and Sarah Elizabeth (née Dabney) Langhorne.

 His father inherited Langhorne Mills in Lynchburg along with the bulk of his father Henry's property.
 His maternal family owned the Edgemont plantation.
-The family were wealthy planters and slave-owners before the American Civil War.
+The family had been wealthy planters and slaveowners before the American Civil War.
 The Confederate General Jeb Stuart was a relative.

 The Langhorne family lived in greatly reduced circumstances after the war.
-But, during the next quarter century, "Chilly" made a new fortune working first in the tobacco auctioneering business and then in railroads.
+However, during the next quarterncentury, "Chilly" made a new fortune by working first in the tobacco auctioneering business and then in railroads.

 Career

 As a young man, Langhorne served briefly in the Confederate Army before being discharged for disability in October 1861.
 Soon after the Civil War, he moved to Danville, Virginia, a major center for bright leaf tobacco.
 The sale of loose-leaf tobacco by auction on a warehouse floor had originated there just before the Civil War.
 The practice, which was called the "Danville System", was quickly and widely adopted.
 It is said that Langhorne originated the auctioneer's fast-talking "chant," which proved very effective at evoking a heightened sense of bidding, and was also copied everywhere.

 Through the influence of his wartime commanding officer, he landed a construction contract with the Chesapeake and Ohio Railway.
 This was the start of his building a railroad fortune.